kubermatic/docs/content/kubeone/v1.6/examples/addons-backup/_index.en.md

 {{% notice warning %}}
 By default, backups are done every 30 minutes and are kept for 48 hours.
-If you need renention, please adjust the restic CLI flags `restic forget --prune --keep-last <NEW AMOUNT OF HOURS>`.
+If you need retention, please adjust the restic CLI flags `restic forget --prune --keep-last <NEW AMOUNT OF HOURS>`.
 {{% /notice %}}